johnjohnjohnkim/YOLight/README.md

    zone** — a box around the doorway — on the camera view.
 It's saved to `door_zone.json` and reused on future runs.
-3. An **`OccupancyTracker`** follows a single representative person centroid across frames and watches it cross the left/right edges of the door zone: entering the doorway from one side and disappearing from the other side counts as a room entry or exit.
+3. An **`OccupancyTracker`** follows a single representative person centroid across frames against the left/right edges of the door zone: a person **appearing** in frame counts as a room entry, and a person who steps into the doorway from one side and then **vanishes mid-doorway** — crossed one line but never the other — counts as a room exit.
 This means occupancy tracks whether someone has actually **left the room**, not merely left the frame — a person briefly occluded (behind furniture, out of the shot) doesn't cause a false "room is empty" read, up to `MISSING_GRACE` (15 frames) of missing detections.
-4. Raising both wrists above both shoulders and holding the pose for a second **arms** a gesture toggle; a subsequent "clap" (wrists brought together twice within 2 seconds) then toggles the lights directly, overriding the occupancy-driven state until the next fresh room entry.
+4. Raising both wrists above both shoulders and holding the pose for **0.3 s** — tuned by trial and error to feel natural without firing accidentally — **arms** a gesture toggle; a **single clap** (wrists brought together, with a 0.5 s cooldown against jittery re-triggers) then toggles the lights directly, overriding the occupancy-driven state until the next fresh room entry.
 5. **`server.py`** turns the lights on/off: it tries Govee's **cloud HTTP API** first, and if that's unreachable it discovers Govee devices on the local network and falls back to the LAN API; **`control.py`** formats and sends the actual LAN "turn" command packets.
+Commands run on background threads and fan out to all devices in parallel, so multiple lights switch in sync without stalling detection.

 ### Reliability: the occlusion problem